2018ik/2018ik.github.io/_wiki/burnt_offering.markdown

 ## Background

-The reality of the burnt offering is Christ, who is altogether for God's will.
+The reality of the burnt offering is Christ, who is altogether for God's will and God's glory.